erdogant/distfit/docs/pages/html/_sources/Installation.rst.txt

    conda env list

    # Remove the distfit environment
-   conda env remove --name distfit
+   conda env remove --name env_distfit

    # List all the active environments. distfit should be absent.
    conda env list